 In April 2022, the Salmonid Restoration Federation (SRF) held their 39th Annual Conference in Santa Cruz, the largest West Coast conference to advance the science and art of habitat restoration for native steelhead and salmon.
 The conference was attended by 530 people over 4 days of workshops and conference sessions.
-For the Fish Passage Workshop, County Water Resources staff completed an assessment of five fish passage projects completed between 2008-2014 on Corralitos Creek and Shingle Mill Gulch.
+For the Fish Passage Workshop, Water Resources completed an assessment of five fish passage projects completed between 2008-2014 on Corralitos Creek and Shingle Mill Gulch.
 The assessment showed that the five fish passage projects are working well and have been instrumental in improving steelhead passage into and out of Corralitos Creek and Shingle Mill Gulch.
-Water Resources and CDI Public Works organized and coordinated a tour of the project sites for about 40 workshop participants (Figure 8).
-In addition, the County, through the Fish and Wildlife Advisory

-Commission, provided a small grant to support 4 conference scholarships and both Water Resources and General Services provided equipment and local knowledge to support the conference.
+Water Resources and Public Works organized and coordinated a tour of the project sites for about 40 workshop participants.
+In addition, the County, through the Fish and Wildlife Advisory Commission, provided a 2021 Water Resources Status Report Page 18 of 37 small grant to support 4 conference scholarships and both Water Resources and General Services provided equipment and local knowledge to support the conference.